Close

 Airport transit visas allow individuals to remain in Netherlands airports for 24 hours, required for certain nationalities during brief layovers.
 Transit visas facilitate connections through Dutch territory, particularly for sea travel.

 Multiple-entry visas permit leaving and returning any number of times within the 180-day period, with combined stays not exceeding 90 days.
-Starting in late 2026, travelers from visa-exempt countries will need ETIAS travel authorization approved before departure, applying to tourists, business visitors, and those transiting through Dutch airports.
+ETIAS digital travel authorization — once launched (expected 2027, delayed from the originally planned late-2026 date) — will be required for travelers from visa-exempt countries entering or transiting the Netherlands for short stays.

 Long-Stay National Visas